nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Aspect: Whether date of birth field should be optional for a person:**

 * **Alternative 1 (current choice):** Compulsory date of birth field:
-    * Pros: It is a more logical implementation because date of birth is a common attribute for all persons, similar to name, address, etc, which are also compulsory fields for persons in the addressbook.
+    * Pros: It is a more logical implementation as date of birth is a common attribute for all persons, similar to name, address, etc, which are also compulsory fields for persons.
-    * Cons: It is less flexible in cases where the user is missing the date of birth field for a contact, but wants to add the contact anyways, as the user is not able to leave the date of birth field blank.
+    * Cons: It is less flexible, as the date of birth cannot be left blank.

-* **Alternative 2:** Optional date of birth field:
+* **Alternative 2:** Optional gender field:
-    * Pros: It is a more flexible implementation, since the user has the choice to set a date of birth, or leave it empty.
+    * Pros: It is a more flexible implementation, since the user has the choice to set a date of birth or leave it empty.
-    * Cons: It is less logical since date of birth is a common attribute for all persons in the addressbook.
+    * Cons: It is less logical since date of birth is usually a required and given field when discussing the properties of a person.

-### Edit Date of Birth
+### Edit Person

-The Edit Date of Birth feature allows users to edit a date of birth field (format: dd/mm/yyyy) of a person in the addressbook.
+The Edit Person feature that is accessed through the `editPerson` command allows users to edit persons of the `Person` class in the contact list of the application.

-It is performed as a part of `editPersonCommand#execute()`.
+ The `person` edited by the user allows the user to edit any combination of the 6 existing fields:
+- Name of the `person`
+- Address of the `person`
+- Date of birth of the `person`
+- Email of the `person`
+- Gender of the `person`
+- Phone number of the `person`

+The `editPerson` operation is facilitated by `EditPersonCommand` which extends from `Command`.
+If the users' input matches the `COMMAND_WORD` of `EditPersonCommand` in `AddressBookParser#parseCommand()`, `EditPersonCommandParser#parse()` will process the additional user input which constitutes any combination of the 6 optional fields and return a `EditPersonCommand`.

-These operations are exposed in the `Model` interface as the method `Model#setPerson()`, which calls `AddressBook#setPerson()` which calls `UniquePersonList#setPerson()` to replace an existing person with a new person object with edited fields in the person list stored in AddressBook.
+Executing this Command object through the `EditPersonCommand#execute()` triggers the `Model` interface's `Model#setPerson()`.
+This operation subsequently calls upon the `AddressBook#setPerson()` operation which in turn calls upon the `UniquePersonList#setPerson()` operation and the existing `person` will be replaced with the new edited `person` in memory.

+The addPerson operation will also trigger the `StorageManager#saveAddressBook()` operation which will save the current list of persons, which will save the edited person to a .JSON format together with all other `Event`(s) and `Person`(s) in memory.

-The following sequence diagram shows the methods calls related to edit person operation:
+The following sequence diagram shows the methods calls related to the edit person operation:

 ![EditPersonSequenceDiagram](images/EditPersonSequenceDiagram.png)